PratimaGurav/quiz-a-mania/Readme.md

     - [SpeechSynthesis](https://codingislove.com/speech-with-javascript/) was used to implement speech synthesis to read out questions and to prompt correct or incorrect
       answers.
     - [W3 Schools](https://www.w3schools.com/) was used throughout the project majorly for styling and alignment purpose.
+    - [Stack Overflow:](https://stackoverflow.com/) was refered for resloution of technical querries.

   - ### Content
     The following websites were referred to gather quiz question for the project.